francescozaniol/xsalt/examples/sfc/README.md

 ## Other notes

-- See how `style` and `script` are wrapped by such ugly `/*<![CDATA[*/ ... /*]]>*/`?
-This is needed to escape special XML characters: without CDATA the inclusion of, for example, this code: `if(condition1 && condition2) {...}` would break the parser because `&` is a special charater in XML.
-If no special characters are used then CDATA is not necessary.
+- Notice the awkward `/*<![CDATA[*/ ... /*]]>*/` wrapping around the `style` and `script` blocks?
+This is essential for escaping special XML characters.
+Without CDATA, including code like `if(condition1 && condition2) {...}` would break the parser because `&` is a special character in XML.
+If no special characters are used, CDATA is not needed.
-- The `style`, `script` and `insertAdjacentHTML` tags are injected only once in the page, even if multiple `counter-button` are used.
+- The `style`, `script` and `insertAdjacentHTML` tags are injected only once on the page, even if multiple `counter-button` components are used.
-- The `script` block is wrapped by an IIFE function to ensure scope isolation from the global context.
-If you want to avoid this, use `<script scoped="false">`.
+- The `script` block is enclosed in an IIFE function to ensure scope isolation from the global context.
+If you wish to avoid this, use `<script scoped="false">`.
-- It is good practice to use a `-` for the `match` tag.
-Note also that anything starting with `x-` is likely to be a reserved name for xsalt, therefore avoid the usage of any `x-` for your tags.
+- 's a good practice to use a hyphen `-` for the `match` tag.
+Additionally, be aware that any tag starting with `x-` is likely to be a reserved name in Xsalt, so avoid using `x-` for your tags.

 ## Read next